...And You Will Know Us by the Trail of Dead: Rise and success (1995–2006)

-Post-Interscope era (2007–present)
+Post-Interscope era (2007–2023)

 In late summer of 2007, Trail of Dead once again toured Europe, this time with drummer Aaron Ford replacing Doni Schroader.
 Danny Wood was absent from these performances, having quietly left the band.
 He would eventually be replaced by Jay Leo Phillips.
 The band provided the soundtrack to the 2007 film Hell on Wheels, a documentary about the formation of Roller Derby in Austin, Texas.
 After their overseas tour ended on March 15, 2007, Trail of Dead returned to the studio to begin recording their sixth record.
 In October, they supported the virtual band Dethklok on an Adult Swim college tour.
 In that same month, the band became independent after leaving Interscope Records due to a lack of support.

 In early 2008, Trail of Dead went back into the studio without a record contract.
 Using their own capital, they filmed their recording experiences and released them on YouTube.
 On October 21, they released an EP, resembling an "album teaser", titled Festival Thyme on Richter Scale Records.
 On February 17, 2009, a 13-track album, The Century of Self was released.
 In September 2010, Keely posted news of an upcoming album 2011 release, produced by Chris "Frenchie" Smith, with an accompanying comic book.
 Smith is also set to re-mix their debut eponymous album.
 On November 10, 2010, the band announced that their seventh album, Tao of the Dead, would be released in North America on February 8, 2011.
 It was also revealed that the band had stripped down to a core four-piece, and that Jay Phillips, Clay Morris and longtime guitarist Kevin Allen had been removed from the lineup.
 Circumstances of these departures are currently unknown.
 Aaron Ford recorded all of the drums for Tao of the Dead, but then left the band.
 The band performed live on Late Night with Jimmy Fallon on February 7, 2011, debuting bassist Autry Fulbright II (from Reece side project Midnight Masses) and drummer/guitarist Jamie Miller, of the band theSTART.
 On February 17, 2011, it was announced that Reece would guest host Toby Ryan's radio show on Austin's KROX-FM (101X).